 Our pro tip: Hire an AC and heating company to come out twice a year to clean and service your units.
 At a minimum, you should have them come out once a year.

 The cost: around $2000-$5000 per unit.
 This can always be cheaper if you get a contract with a local company.

 Living in New Orleans means you MUST have a termite contract.
 This contract does not mean you’re immune from getting termites, but it can greatly reduce your chances.

-Termite contract prices vary by company, size of your homes, and method they use to deter these little buggers.
-Once you pay the initial cost to have your home treated, the annual renewal is far cheaper.
+Termite contract prices vary by company, size of your homes, and the method they use to deter these little buggers.
+The annual renewal is far cheaper once you pay the initial cost of treating your home.

 For a price example though, my 1000 square foot house (with exterior shed coverage) has bait traps.
 I paid $175 for my yearly renewal.